Skip to content

 I remember my seed but forgot the BIP-39 passphrase.
 What now?+

 Use btcrecover in passphrase mode.
 Feed it a token list of fragments you remember and let it permute them against the wallet's known addresses.
-The passphrase is not part of the 24-word mnemonic; it is a 25th secret.
+The passphrase is not part of the 24-word mnemonic.
+It is a 25th secret.
 Without any fragments to search, the passphrase is unrecoverable by force.

 My hardware wallet is locked after too many PIN attempts.
 Are my funds gone?+